errordeveloper/work-android-adk/README.md

   [in Google Code SVN](http://lufa-lib.googlecode.com/svn)

-  There is a [thread](http://groups.google.com/group/lufa-support/browse_thread/thread/6276262ccfa59c6a) which dicussed the issues of using LUFA with Android ADK, and the code under `modules/lufa-lib/trunk/Demos/Host/Incomplete/AndroidAccessoryHost` does already implement the ADK protocol.
+  There is a [thread](http://groups.google.com/group/lufa-support/browse_thread/thread/6276262ccfa59c6a) which dicussed the issues of using LUFA with Android ADK, and the code under<br>
+  `modules/lufa-lib/trunk/Demos/Host/Incomplete/AndroidAccessoryHost` does
+  already implement the ADK protocol.